rutvijdave12/Signup-api/README.md

 # Signup-api
-Common signup api using email and password
+Common signup api using email and password.
+Could be used for future projects.